vatesfr/xen-orchestra/packages/xo-server-package-manager/plan.md

 ### Done when

+- [x] `yarn build` compiles cleanly
-- Can run `listUpgradable()` on a real Debian system and get structured output
+- [ ] Can run `listUpgradable()` on a real Debian system and get structured output
-- Can run `upgrade()` on a real system with progress events written to file
+- [ ] Can run `upgrade()` on a real system with progress events written to file
-- Pid file correctly created and cleaned up
+- [ ] Pid file correctly created and cleaned up
-- Integration test: hold back a package, upgrade it, verify result
+- [ ] Integration test: hold back a package, upgrade it, verify result

+### Status: CODE COMPLETE — awaiting integration testing on Debian VM

 ---